-You have a viral syndrome which may include symptoms like muscle aches, fevers, chills, runny nose, cough, sneezing, sore throat, vomiting or diarrhea.
+If you were tested due to symptoms: You likely have a viral syndrome which may include symptoms of muscle aches, fevers, chills, runny nose, cough, sneezing, sore throat, vomiting, loss of taste or smell, finger or toe lesions, or diarrhea.
 One of the potential viruses you may have is SARS-CoV-2, the virus that causes COVID-19, also known as the novel coronavirus.
 You may be just as likely to have a different viral infection such as the common cold or flu.
-Most patients with COVID-19 have mild symptoms and recover on their own.
+Most patients with COVID -19 have mild symptoms and recover on their own.
 Resting, staying hydrated, and sleeping are typically helpful.
-As of today's visit, you are well enough to go home and treat your symptoms with oral fluids, medicines for fevers, cough, pain, etc.
+As of today's visit, you are well enough to go home and treat your symptoms with oral fluids, medicines for fevers, cough, pain, etc. We recommend that you home quarantine with the instructions below until you get your results back.
+If your results are positive, we would recommend you follow the directions below regarding home quarantine with a positive COVID-19 test.